openai/gym/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://pre-commit.com/) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+## Important notice

+### Due to issues with the domain registration, the documentation has been moved to [https://www.gymlibrary.dev/](https://www.gymlibrary.dev/) as opposed to the old .ml address.

 ## Gym

 Gym is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
 Since its release, Gym's API has become the field standard for doing this.